TREASURIES-US yields rise after data reinforces Powell hawkishness

 By Alden Bentley

-NEW YORK, June 29 (Reuters) - Treasury yields rose on Thursday after U.S. data solidified the picture of an economy and job market defying predictions of recession a day after the U.S. central bank chief drove home that there is little room yet to let up on monetary tightening.
+NEW YORK, June 29 (Reuters) - Treasury yields rose to three-month highs on Thursday after U.S. data solidified the picture of an economy and job market defying predictions of recession a day after the U.S. central bank chief reiterated that there is little room yet to let up on monetary tightening.

 Weekly claims for unemployment insurance came in at 239,000, below the 265,000 expected and last week's revised 265,000 jobless claims filed.
-At the same time, the final print for first quarter Gross Domestic Product was 2.0%, higher than last month's 1.3% reading and the 1.4% forecast by economist's polled by Reuters.
+At the same time, the final print for first-quarter Gross Domestic Product growth was 2.0%, higher than last month's 1.3% reading and the 1.4% forecast by economist's polled by Reuters.

 On Wednesday, at a central banker panel in Portugal, Federal Reserve Chair Jerome Powell kept consecutive U.S. interest rate hikes on the table while European Central Bank President Christine Lagarde cemented expectations for a ninth straight rise in euro zone rates in July.